18-year-old tries to escape from Limestone County Courthouse, falls

 LIMESTONE COUNTY, Ala.
 (WHNT) – A man is in jail after a failed escaped attempt from the Limestone County Courthouse.

-The Limestone County Sheriff’s Office said 18-year-old Isiah Thomas Lee Hargrove from Ardmore, AL, an inmate at the Limestone County Detention Center was taken to the courthouse for his court date.
+The Limestone County Sheriff’s Office said 18-year-old Isaiah Thomas Lee Hargrove from Ardmore, AL, an inmate at the Limestone County Detention Center was taken to the courthouse for his court date.

 Officials explained that while being walked out of the courthouse with other inmates, Hargrove ran away from the other inmates and the corrections officers but did not make it far before he tripped and fell.